Xunnamius/next-test-api-route-handler/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---

 <!--
-Include a clear and concise description of what the problem is.
+Replace this comment with a clear and concise description of what the problem is.
 If applicable, add screenshots to help explain the problem.

 If you've encountered a bug, please report it as a bug instead of a feature request.